 In a time when credit card companies are under serious scrutiny for the practices that include charging outlandish fees for small offenses to the terms and conditions of an account ($2.02=$78??), this makes me one more consumer that will tell every single person that will hear me loud and clear about my experience with your company.
 I will be forwarding my letter and complaint on to the OCC and the FTC as well regarding the unfair excess charging of fees in relation to the offense.

 Where do I start?
 From the beginning I suppose.
 I signed up for Juniper Banks' 0% APR introductory rate for 18 months on balance transfers and purchases.
-I had a good rate on my Chase card.
-8.99%.
+I had a good rate on my Chase card, 8.99%.
 But Juniper's many tempting junk mails finally got to me.
 Plus, the APR after the introductory APR would be the same as Chase's: 8.99%.
 Sounds like a win/win, right?
 Not so fast.
 I transferred over my balance and sucked up the balance transfer fee.